jj-vcs/jj/docs/community_tools.md

 Find it [here][visualjj].

+### Selvejj

+Selvejj is a JetBrains plugin for integrating Jujutsu as a first-class VCS within the IDE.

+Find it [here][selvejj].

+## Command line tools and TUIs (terminal user interfaces)

+### JJ-FZF

+Centered around the `jj log` graph view, jj-fzf provides previews of diffs, the evolution-log, browses the op log and offers a large number of key bindings for commonly used `jj` operations from rebase to undo, and helps with divergent commits.

+Find it [here][jj-fzf].

+### JJ TUI

+This is TUI for Jujutsu built in Ocaml, it is unopiniated and its creator is open to feedback.

+Find it [here][jj_tui].

+### LazyJJ

+lazyjj is a lazygit inspired TUI for Jujutsu.

+Find it [here][lazyjj].

+### Visual Jujutsu

+VJJ is a fzf (fuzzy finder) wrapper for Jujutsu, which is meant to be used interactively in the terminal.

+Find it [here][vjj].

-## Jujutsu UI
+### Jujutsu UI

 jjui is a terminal user interface for working with Jujutsu version control system.

 Find it [here][jjui].

-## Selvejj
+## Other tools

+### Diffedit3

+Diffedit3 is a web-based alternate to Meld, as it no longer is packaged and available for all Distros.
+Its creator is also a frequent contributor.

+Find it [here][diffedit3]

+### Hunk.nvim

-Selvejj is a JetBrains plugin for integrating Jujutsu as a first-class VCS within the IDE.
+Hunk.nvim is a Neovim based diff-editor for Jujutsu which can be used as an alternative to the default `:builtin` diff-editor.

-Find it [here][selvejj].
+Find it [here][hunk.nvim].

 <!-- TODO: Add benbrittains/cultivate when its ready -->
 ## Finding other integrations